This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - fix, maintain, control, prevent, lessen or eliminate the production or supply of the product; and

-- every person who commits an offence under the above-mentioned subsection is guilty of an indictable offence and liable on conviction to imprisonment for a term not exceeding 14 years or a fine not exceeding C$25 million, or both.
+- its an offence under the above-mentioned subsection is guilty of an indictable offence and liable on conviction to imprisonment for a term not exceeding 14 years or a fine not exceeding C$25 million, or both.

 Section 45 is a criminal offence, so to obtain a conviction the prosecution has the burden of proof to establish the offence ‘beyond a reasonable doubt’.